Chia-Network/clvm_rs/docs/compressed-serialization.md

 serialized CLVM tree.
 To understand what the parse stack is, we first need to look at how CLVM is parsed.

-The parser has a stack of _operations_ and a stack of the parsed result (the parse stack).
+The parser has a stack of _operations_ and a stack of the parsed results (the parse stack).

 There are 2 operations that can be pushed onto the operations stack: